oxygenxml/oxygen-git-client-addon/README.md

 After staging the files, on the bottom of the view you can provide a commit message and commit them to your local repository.
 For convenience, you can also select a previously provided message.

+In the toolbar above the _Commit message_ text area, there are a few toggle buttons that affect you commit if they are enabled:
+- **Amend last commit:** is a convenient way to modify the most recent commit.
+It lets you combine staged changes with the previous commit instead of creating an entirely new commit.
+It can also be used to simply edit the previous commit message without changing its snapshot.
+- **Automatically push changes to remote when committing:** if this is enabled, when a commit is performed, the committed changes are also pushed to the remote repository.

 ## Push / Pull (with merge or rebase)

 To push your local repository changes to the remote repository, use the **Push** button from the view's toolbar (up arrow).